Probabilistic Gathering Of Agents With Simple Sensors

 Let us define the following Lyapunov function:

-By Corollary \ref{NeverLoseFriendCorollary} we have that $l_{ij}$'s can never increase, hence $\mathcal{L}(P(t))$ never increases.
-We shall next prove that with a probability which is finite and bounded away from zero by a constant, $\mathcal{L}(P(t))$ decreases by a positive and bounded away from zero quantity, until it reaches the value zero (within a finite expected time).
-We show the sum $\sum_{j=1}^{n} l_{sj}(t)$ become zero in finite expected time, where $s$ is the agent currently at the sharpest angle of the convex-hull, and therefore $\mathcal{L}(P(t))$ also become zero in finite expected time.
+By \cref{dijNeverIncrease,NeverLoseFriendCorollary} we have that $l_{ij}$ can never increase, hence $\mathcal{L}(P(t))$ never increases.
+We shall next prove that with a probability which is finite and bounded away from zero by a constant, $\mathcal{L}(P(t))$ decreases by a positive and bounded away from zero quantity, until it reaches the value zero (within a finite expected time), which will then give us that $\mathcal{L}(P(t))$ will go to zero in finite expected time.

-\begin{lemma} If at time $t'$, the beginning of a time-interval, there is an agent $j$ distant more than $\delta$ from the agent $s$, currently located at the sharpest corner of the convex-hull, the probability that $l_{sj}(t')-l_{sj}(t'+1)$ is at least a constant bounded away from zero, is higher than $\frac{1}{8n}$. \end{lemma}
+\begin{lemma} If at time $t$, the beginning of a time-interval, there is an agent $j$ distant more than $\delta$ from the agent $s$, currently located at the sharpest corner of the convex-hull, the probability that $l_{sj}(t)-l_{sj}(t+1)$ is at least a constant bounded away from zero, is higher than $\frac{1}{8n}$. \end{lemma}

-Note that by Lemma \ref{ShrinkMinLemma}, we have that in finite expected time all agents will necessarily be confined inside a disc of radius $\delta$.
+Note that by \cref{ShrinkMinLemma}, we have that in finite expected time all agents will necessarily be confined inside a disc of radius $\delta$.